rucchzy/Letus/README.md

 JavaScript is responsible for using Jquery to call back-end python functions (router) and communicate with the back-end through json data.

 The back-end consists of database and router functions.

+More details can be found in the Function demonstration.ppt